johnjaysonlpz/docker-polyglot-lab/java-springboot/README.md

 ### Build the image

-The Dockerfile uses a multi-stage build (Maven builder → JRE runtime) and optionally runs tests:
+The Dockerfile uses a multi-stage build (Maven builder → JRE runtime) and optionally runs tests.
+It also uses **BuildKit cache mounts** for faster Maven builds.

 ```bash
 docker build \